ned-kelly/backup-and-bcp-for-aws/README.md

 * EFS Backups are launched using latest Amazon Linux AMI (in each region) with the same VPC, Subnet & Security Groups that are assigned to the EFS Network Mount Point.
 This assumes that the subnet has outbound network/internet access to S3 - If your subnet running the EFS deployment does not have outbound internet access the scripts will not work.

+## Troubleshooting / Common Problems

+ - Instances are being launched but no backups appearing in my S3 bucket...
+   - View/Check the "Instance Log"
+   - Copy the "Launch Config" (View/Change User Data in EC2 Console) and launch a new instance with the same User Data to test the functions work locally...
+   - Check the VPC that your Database/ElastiCache is in, has local Internet acces _(Instances require access to the internet to install tools required to perform the backups - If your VPC does not have internet access, you may need to add a [NAT Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html))_

+ - Instances are not stopping/deleting after backups
+   - Try and SSH into the instance, and check that backup scripts are not still running...
+If you're backing up 1000's of GB's of data, it will take several hours for example, so you may only want to schedule the backups once per week.
+   - Check your Lambda Logs for any errors relating to the script(s) and/or EC2 backup instance logs for further details.

 ## Calling the Backup Functions Locally